- Academic Regulations

 - copying from another student’s examination, term paper, homework or lab report or any other class submission;

-- intentionally missing an exam to gain an unfair advantage;
+- intentionally missing a quiz or exam, etc. to gain an unfair advantage;

 - submitting the same or substantially similar paper or assignment in more than one course without permission of the instructors;